zhullyb/monyhar/monyhar/docs/contributing.md

 If you are not familiar with `git`, GitHub's [resources to learn git][github-tutorial] is useful for the basics.
-However, keep in mind that the Chromium workflow is not the same as the GitHub pull request workflow.
+However, keep in mind that the Monyhar workflow is not the same as the GitHub pull request workflow.

 ## Uploading a change for review

-Note: go through the [commit checklist][commit-checklist] for Chromium before uploading a change for review.
+Note: go through the [commit checklist][commit-checklist] for Monyhar before uploading a change for review.

-Chromium uses a Gerrit instance hosted at
+Monyhar uses a Gerrit instance hosted at
 <https://monyhar-review.googlesource.com> for code reviews.
 In order to upload
 your local change to Gerrit, use `git-cl` from [depot\_tools][depot-tools-setup] to create a new Gerrit change, based on the